-The research report showed that a decline of 16 percent in terrorism incidents while 82 percent in counter-terrorism incidents in 2019 witnessed in 2019.
+The research report showed a decline of 16 per cent in terrorism incidents while 82 per cent in counter-terrorism incidents in 2019 witnessed in 2019.

 It further said that a total of 54 terrorist attacks were carried out on the security forces while in 48 attacks civilians were targeted.
 Four terrorist attacks targeted members of a civil militia or Amn Lashkar.

-The FRC report said that 171 persons were killed while 110 others suffered injuries in violent incidents of both terrorist and anti-terrorists incidents in Tribal districts and Khyber Pakhtunkhwa.
+The FRC report said that 171 persons were killed while 110 others suffered injuries in violent incidents of both terrorist and anti-terrorist incidents in Tribal districts and Khyber Pakhtunkhwa.

-The report said 54 security forces personnel were killed while 107 others Injured in 2019.
-It claimed a reduction of 24 percent of attacks compared to the last year.
+The report said 54 security forces personnel were killed while 107 others were Injured in 2019.
+It claimed a reduction of 24 per cent in attacks compared to the last year.

-Comparatively, a 12 percent increase in the security forces casualties was observed in the reporting year as compared to 2018.
-Civilians stood at second with 87 casualties including 35 killed and 52 injured.
+Comparatively, a 12 per cent increase in the security forces casualties was observed in the reporting year as compared to 2018.
+Civilians stood second with 87 casualties including 35 killed and 52 injured.

-As compared to the previous year a significant decline of 55 percent was observed in civilian casualties in the reporting year.
-Eight casualties of Amn Lashkar personnel in which six were killed and two injured were also recorded during the year 2019.
+As compared to the previous year a significant decline of 55 per cent was observed in civilian casualties in the reporting year.
+Eight casualties of Amn Lashkar personnel of which six were killed and two were injured were also recorded during the year 2019.

 The reports found that in terms of volatility, the North Waziristan tribal district remained the most turbulent in tribal districts and Khyber Pakhtunkhwa.
 45 terrorism incidents were recorded in the district during the reporting year compared to 58 such incidents in the previous year.

 The South Waziristan tribal district stood second with 25 terrorist incidents which resulted in 44 casualties where 17 persons were killed and 26 Injured.